 3,490km is the distance we had to travel to reach Darwin, our new home.
 Making it to the Northern Territory on a road trip was epic: it was exciting, tiring, emotional, morbid at times but most of all enlightening.

 In my previous post, I talked about the logistics and preparation that went into this trip.
 We left off in Cloncurry, halfway into the journey.

 LEAVING CLONCURRY, QLD

 On the way from Cloncurry to Mount Isa (125km), we stopped at the Kalkadoon and Mitakoodi People Monument.
 Once again, there were little to no information about its historical significance.
-On of the side of the double brick wall, there was a plaque reading:
+One of the sides of the double brick wall, there was a plaque reading:

 YOU WHO PASS BY

 BE BROTHER AND SISTER TO THEIR DESCENDANTS